sunbeam-labs/sbx_vsearch/README.md

 ## Configuration

-  - db: Is the filepath to a directory containing reference fasta files
+  - db_fp: Is the filepath to a directory containing reference fasta files
   - threads: Is the number of threads to use while running vsearch
   - min_id: Is the minimum identity for query-target match
   - weak_id: Is the set lower than min-id and you will get some weaker matches too